Degrading plastics turn into “microplastics.”

 BPA is a controversial endocrine-disrupting chemical that may interfere with natural hormone activity in humans.

-Currently, the U.S. Food and Drug Administration (FDA) has declared that for most people, their exposure to BPA is at safe levels.
+Currently, the U.S. Food and Drug Administration (FDA) has

 But some research in animals and humans suggests BPA exposure may raise the risk of birth defects, metabolic disease, and other health problems, warns the author of a review article published in Reproductive Toxicology.